 Sachin Jogia to join Ofcom as Chief Technology Officer

-He is a trustee at City Year UK, a charity that helps to close education attainment gaps, as well as being a volunteer at BeTheBusiness, where he mentors senior leaders at UK-based small to medium-sized enterprises.
+He is a Trustee at City Year UK, a charity that helps close education attainment gaps, as well as being a volunteer at BeTheBusiness, where he mentors senior leaders at UK-based Small-Medium Enterprises.